jaggzh/arxiv-dl/README.md

 by jaggz.h who is at gmail
 2017-05-12

-## Downloads the abstract, pdf, and HTTP headers.
+## Downloads the abstract, pdf, HTTP headers, and author's source .bin
+## Extracts the bubbly goodness (usually a LaTeX setup)
 The HTTP headers contain X-Meta-Citation information, including the authors' names, citation date, etc.